kachick/chawan/doc/mailcap.md

   `copiousoutput` or `x-htmloutput` is specified.
 * For a description of `nametemplate`, see the RFC.

+### Environment variables

+As noted above, the $MAILCAP_URL variable is set to the URL of the target resource before the execution of the mailcap command.
+Backwards compatibility with mailcap agents that do not support this variable can be achieved through shell substitution, e.g. ${MAILCAP_URL:-string for when it is unsupported}.

+Note that it is not recommended to set %s as the fallback, because it will force Chawan to download the entire file before displaying it even if it could have been piped into the command.

 ## Note

 Entries with a content type of text/html are ignored.